richardbiely/gaia-ecs/README.md

 >**NOTE:<br/>**
 It is important to call ***ThreadPool::wait*** for each scheduled ***JobHandle*** because it also performs cleanup.

 Instead of waiting for each job separately, we can also wait for all jobs to be completed using ***ThreadPool::wait_all***.
 This however introduces a hard sync point so it should be used with caution.
 Ideally, you would want to schedule many jobs and have zero sync points.
-In most, cases this will not ever happen and at least some sync points are going to be introduced.
+In most cases this will not ever happen and at least some sync points are going to be introduced.
 For instance, before any character can move in the game, all physics calculations will need to be finished.

 ```cpp
 // Wait for all jobs to complete
 tp.wait_all();